Taylor Lewan: College career

-2013 season

-After the 2013 season, Lewan was named Big Ten Conference Offensive Lineman of the Year for the second season in a row.
+In 2013, Lewan was named Big Ten Conference Offensive Lineman of the Year for the second season in a row.

 Professional career

 2014–2015: Early career

-Lewan was selected by the Tennessee Titans as the eleventh pick of the first round of the 2014 NFL Draft.
+Lewan was selected by the Tennessee Titans as the eleventh pick of the first round of the 2014 NFL draft.
 He signed a four-year $11.48 million fully guaranteed contract and a signing bonus of $6.67 million.
-In his rookie year in 2014, Lewan played in 11 games starting six of them due to injuries, he was named to the PFWA All-Rookie team.
-The Titans finished the season with a 2-14 record, tying them with the Tampa Bay Buccaneers.
+In his rookie year in 2014, Lewan played in 11 games and started in six of them due to injuries, he was named to the PFWA All-Rookie team.
+The Titans finished the season with a 2–14 record, tying them with the Tampa Bay Buccaneers.

 Coming into the 2015 season, Lewan was named the starting left tackle.
 He started in 15 games and allowed five sacks.
-The Titans finished with a league-worst record of 3-13.
+The Titans finished with a league-worst record of 3–13.